 This is perfect for drum busses where only the low end of your kick may need fattening up, or in mastering chains for adding that final level of beef before the limiter.

 As mentioned, all the familiar parts of a compressor can be found here, there are just five lots of each control as this is a multi-band compressor.

-What’s really special is how Nova uses visual feedback to show you exactly how the compression is being applied to each region.
+What’s special is how Nova uses visual feedback to show you exactly how the compression is applied to each region.

-Nearly anything that can be visualized is visualized and frankly, it is just short of being overwhelming.
+Nearly anything that can be visualized is visualized; frankly, it is just short of overwhelming.

 This makes Nova much less intimidating for beginners, who will be able to intuitively figure out what it is doing to their audio with sight alone.